 He is actively involved in the The African Light Source (AfLS) project, as a Trustee and Deputy Chair of the Executive Committee of the African light source Foundation.
 The AfLS project is working towards building a synchrotron light source on the African continent that will contribute significantly to the African science renaissance.

 In June 2019, he has been nominated as a Fellow to the Rwanda Academy of Science.
 Furthermore, he has been selected for a membership in the Global Young Academy for a period of 5 years beginning in June 2020.
-He served on the 2021/2022 Global Young Academy Executive Committee; and currently, he is serving as a Co-Chair of the Global Young Academy (2022/2023).
+He served on the 2021/2022 Global Young Academy Executive Committee; and currently, he has served as a Co-Chair of the Global Young Academy (2022/2023).